antonrh/anydi/docs/extensions/django.md

 ]
 ```

-With this setup, you can define and utilize `request`-scoped dependencies throughout your application.
-Additionally, `HttpRequest` dependencies are automatically available in request-scoped providers,
-allowing convenient access to the request object and its data in these dependencies.
+With this setup, you can use `request`-scoped dependencies in your application. `HttpRequest` is automatically available in request-scoped providers, so you can access the request object and its data.

 ## Testing

-When writing tests for your Django application, you may need to mock or override services to isolate the code under test. `AnyDI` provides two approaches for mocking dependencies in your tests.
+When you write tests for your Django application, you may need to mock or override services. `AnyDI` has two ways to mock dependencies in tests.

 ### Using `container.override`

-You can use `container.override` as a context manager to temporarily replace a service with a mock.
-This approach is useful for functional tests where you want to override dependencies for specific test scenarios.
+You can use `container.override` as a context manager to replace a service temporarily with a mock.
+This is useful for functional tests where you want to override dependencies for specific tests.

 ```python
 from unittest import mock